usuaero/Pylot/docs/source/creating_input_files.md

 >>
 >>**"solver" : string, optional**
 >>>May be "linear" or "nonlinear".
 Specifies whether the linear approximation or full nonlinear correction should be used in computing the lifting-line solution.
 Has no effect on computation if "type" is specified as "linearized_coefficients".
 Defaults to "linear".
+>>
+>>**"stall_angle_of_attack" : float, optional**
+>>>Angle of attack in degrees at which the flight surfaces stall.
+At this angle of attack, the aerodynamics will transition to a flat-plate model.
+This is not meant to be accurate for the specific airframe being modelled, but rather to give the user a sense of the onset of stall.
+Defaults to 15.

 At this point, the structure of the airplane object for the two types of aerodynamic models diverges.